 - Canker sores are ulcers of the mouth, sometimes caused by a virus, that feel painful.

 - Gastroesophageal reflux disease, or GERD, is chronic acid reflux that causes burning pain in the esophagus.

 - Peripheral vascular disease is a disorder of blood circulation that can cause burning pain because of damaged veins.

-For the nerve pain of neuralgia or neuropathy, treatment depends on the cause of the nerve damage or irritation.
+For the nerve pain of neuralgia or neuropathy, treatment depends on the cause of the nerve damage, or irritation.
 Treatments may include painkillers, physical therapy to improve range of motion, care for diabetes or shingles, steroid injections to reduce swelling, or the surgical removal of a tumor.
-There is no cure for multiple sclerosis, but certain medications can slow down the disease’s progress and control symptoms.
+There is no cure for multiple sclerosis, but certain medications can slow down the disease’s progression and control symptoms.

-Rosacea cannot be cured, but can be treated with medications as well as lifestyle and dietary changes.
-Canker sores do not require treatment, as they go away after a few days.
+Rosacea can’t be cured, but can be treated with medications as well as lifestyle and dietary changes.
+Canker sores often don’t require treatment, as they go away after a few days.
 Topical medicines can reduce the pain of the sores in the meantime.
-GERD can be treated with medications.
-It can also be surgically corrected.
+GERD can be treated with medications, and can also be surgically corrected.
 Peripheral vascular disease is typically treated with lifestyle changes and medications, but surgery is also an option.

 Many conditions that cause a burning sensation have no cure, but treatments can make a big difference.
 Medications are helpful in reducing pain and inflammation in many conditions.
 For nutritional deficiencies, changing your diet can correct the problem.
 MS can’t be cured and may either go into remission or get progressively worse.
 Surgery carries the risk of complications, but for severe cases of certain conditions, it can help reduce symptoms significantly.